-- Working animals primarily refers to dogs, but may include any animals used in producing cashmere. - 25.1 The site shall ensure that working animals have an adequate supply of food and water every day.

-- 25.2 The site shall give working animals prompt medical care when it is needed. - 25.3 The site shall handle their working animals in a way that avoids injury, fear and distress for the working animal. - 25.4 The site shall not keep working animal continuously tethered or tethered in a way that restricts their breathing. - This includes choke chains, which are never allowed. - 25.5 The site shall not mutilate their working animals. - This includes removal or teeth, claws and/or tails of dogs. - 25.6 The site shall ensure that working animals receive appropriate vaccination and parasite control. - 25.7 The site shall provide working animals with a sleeping area that is not on bare concrete or metal and is suitably warm and dry. - The site shall be able to describe what they do with working animals during adverse weather conditions. - 25.8 The site shall keep on site a first-aid kit that is sufficient and suitable for the care of their working animals. - 25.9 The site may ensure that the behaviour of working animals does not cause injury, distress, or pain to other animals.
+- Working animals primarily refers to dogs, but may include any animals used in producing animal fibres. - The site shall ensure that working animals have an adequate supply of food and water every day. - 25.2 The site shall give working animals prompt medical care when it is needed. - The site shall handle their working animals in a way that avoids injury, fear and distress for the working animal. - The site shall not keep working animals continuously tethered or tethered in a way that restricts their breathing. - This includes choke chains, which are never allowed. - 25.5 The site shall not mutilate their working animals. - This includes removal or teeth, claws and/or tails of dogs. - The site shall ensure that working animals receive appropriate vaccination and parasite control. - 25.7 The site shall provide working animals with a sleeping area that is not on bare concrete or metal and is suitably warm and dry. - The site shall be able to describe what they do with working animals during adverse weather conditions. - The site shall keep on site a first-aid kit that is sufficient and suitable for the care of their working animals. - The site shall ensure that the behaviour of working animals does not cause injury, distress or pain to fibre-producing animals.